-In 2017, our surface treatment programme starts from the end of March.
-A full schedule of all roads directly affected is available below.
-Please note the timings listed for these works are weather dependent so please follow our twitter page @Cambs_Traffic or check local signage for more information.
+An estimated schedule for our 2018 road resurfacing works can be found below.
+Please note the timings for these works are weather dependent so please follow our twitter page @Cambs_Traffic or check local signage for more information.

 What to expect if your road is being treated

 Advanced warning signs will be placed on the roads affected within 7 days of the works due to start.
 Properties affected will receive an information leaflet from Cambridgeshire County Council informing them of what works will take place and what to expect.
 Those properties directly affected will also receive a letter informing them of the exact dates of the works.

 In order to carry out these works, some roads will need to be closed and through traffic will be required to follow the signed diversion route.
 However, access to properties will be given where possible.

 We ask all residents and users of the roads being treated to take care when driving on the newly laid surface as there is likely to be some loose chippings.
 Please also see below some information leaflets for our FAQs:

 Surface treatments across Cambridgeshire consist of a number of different varieties, all are designed to seal the surface in order to prevent water ingress, add texture and conformity, thus extending the life expectancy of the site.

 The varieties are Micro Asphalt, Surface Dressing, Footway Slurry Seal, and Retread.

 A thin coat surface treatment used on roads in the early stages of wear and tear.
 The effect of this treatment is to seal in the surface of the road from the ingress of water, thus preventing further deterioration and extending the life of the road.
 It also assists road safety by improving skid resistance.